Time on my hands

 What I had learned in the first lock down was how much I had forgotten about the value of #time and how easy it was to lose track of it.

 I decided to make a series of #clocks, while I thought about how I used my own time now, how I had used it in the past and how I might be able to use it better in the future.

-I am enjoying and believe I will benefit form the time to reflect on my chosen project
+I am enjoying and believe I will benefit from the time to reflect on my chosen project.

 The clocks have become a really enjoyable series to make, slowing me down in the process and allowing me the time and space to think about the future and how that can be different for me.